-What will happen if I put the wrong items in my recycling bag?
+What will happen if I put the wrong items in my recycling wheeled bin?

-If your recycling bag contains non-recyclable items we will not be able to collect it.
-Our crew will place a sticker on your bag advising you to remove the non-recyclable items and to place your bag out for collection the following week.
+If your recycling bin contains non-recyclable items we will not be able to collect it.
+Our crew will place a bin hanger on your bin advising you to remove the non-recyclable items and to place your bin out for collection the following week.

 What happens to my recycling?

 After collection, your recycling is taken to the Materials Recycling Facility (MRF) at Casepak in Leicester.
 The mixed recycling materials are separated using state of the art equipment; it is then bailed and sent for reprocessing to be made into new products.